tableau/extensions-api/docs/trex_release-notes.md

 **New UI namespace**

-- You can now launch a new modal dialog using the function: `tableau.extensions.ui.displayDialogAsync(someUrl)`.
+- You can now launch a new modal dialog using the function: `tableau.extensions.ui.displayDialogAsync(dialonExtensionURL)`.
-- The URL you want to load (`someUrl`) will be an extension itself.
+- The URL you want to load (`dialonExtensionURL`) will be an extension itself.
+- The extension in the dialog will have full access to the extensions API.
+When ready to close to the dialog, from the dialog extension you can call `tableau.extensions.ui.closeDialog(string)`.
+See the documentation for details.
-- Note that the UI namespace is work is still in progress. *Stay tuned for more.*
+- Note that the UI namespace is work is still in progress and has some upcoming additions. *Stay tuned for more.*

 **HTTPS and security**